Opzet/EventDrivenArchitecture/README.md

 | **Auditability**            | Built-in, as events are stored with timestamps | Not naturally supported                     |
 | **Reconstructing State**    | By replaying events in order                  | Not directly supported                       |

+**Eventual consistency** contrasts to traditional **ACID** (atomicity, consistency, isolation, durability).
+If no new updates are made to a given data item, eventually all accesses to that item will return the last updated value.
+Eventual consistency, also called optimistic replication, is widely deployed in distributed systems and has origins in early mobile computing projects.
+A system that has achieved eventual consistency is often said to have converged, or achieved replica convergence

 ## Event Sourcing

 Event Sourcing is an alternative to traditional state persistence.
 In a state-oriented system, the entity’s current state is stored, and the latest version replaces the old state.
 However, in Event Sourcing, each change in state (i.e., an event) is stored in an append-only log.
 This allows you to **reconstruct** the state of an entity at any point in time by replaying all the events associated with it.